 At the age of four, I was writing short stories and creative fiction.
 After searching for career options that mix the two, I found entertainment journalism to be the best fit for me.

 It wasn’t until my senior year in high school that I started to flirt with the stylings of political stories and world articles.
 When I wrote for my high school’s newspaper, the head editors assigned me to the role of being their world section editor.
 The position forced me to research different news platforms in order to find out what was going on in the world, it also allowed me to see how each platform reported on the same story from unique angles.
 It was all so invigorating and exciting to read.
 All the while, I still had entertainment journalism close to my heart.

 Growing up, I often saw Tulsa as a boring town with nothing in it.
 It wasn’t until I visited my talented friend at some downtown open mic night bars with bright lit one way sidewalks that I realized Tulsa is the south’s best kept hidden secrets of which I chose to expose.

 It inspired me to start a blog and begin to uncover the music journalist that lives inside of me.
 Of course, my passion for race politics and black culture popped out a few editorials here and there.

 I graduated with a Bachelor’s in journalism at the University of Missouri in Columbia and a minor in black studies.
 I also interned for The St. Louis American Newspaper.

 At the University, studied arts & culture journalism whilst exposing hidden talents and stories on a local level.
 I am also a contributing writer for VOX Magazine, a local magazine in the Mizzou area.

 I also wrote for the New York Times Student Journalism Institute.
-Now, I am a senior writer and a photographer for the Black Wall Street Times and a freelancer for the Oklahoma Eagle.
+Now, I am a freelancer for over 6 publications under the emphasis of my major, Arts & Culture.

 Thank you for reading my tale, and I hope you enjoy my musical muckraker.
 Feel free to follow me for more information, or contact me through this website.